 Samples a variety of fiction, drama, and poetry concerned with themes of recurring interest in the world's literature.
 Considers how literature should be read and tries various approaches to reading and writing about literature.
+Meets General Education requirement for literature.
 (Spring)